 This post may include affiliate links.
 Please read my disclosure policy.

-Thai Peanut sauce (regular or our best peanut-free version) should be creamy, a little spicy, a little sweet, and very savory.
-Use as a dip, a sauce for noddles, or even recreate you favorite Thai takeout dish at home.
+Peanut sauce (regular or our best peanut-free Paleo version) should be creamy, a little spicy, a little sweet, and very savory.
+Use as a dip for spring rolls, a sauce for noodles, or use on it in our quick and easy Thai chicken recipe.

 Peanut butter is the main ingredient in peanut sauce.
 I really hope that wasn't a surprise.
 You may be wondering if we can really make a reasonable substitution.